ziteh/astro-paper-s/src/content/blog/setting-dates-via-git-hooks.md

 #### Improvement - Only Loop Once

-We could use the `a` variable to switch inside the loop and either update the `modDatetime` or add the `pubDatetime` in one loop.
+We could use the `a` variable to switch inside the loop and either update the `modDatetime` or add the `date` in one loop.

 ---